-- The service made use of internal and external reviews of incidents and complaints.
+- There was a focus on continuous learning and improvement. - The service made use of internal and external reviews of incidents and complaints.
 Learning was shared and used to make improvements. - Leaders and managers encouraged staff to review individual and team objectives, processes and performance. - There were systems to support improvement and innovation, including a focus on the use of digital technology to drive improvement. - The provider told us they were working in partnership with the Joint Council for Cosmetic Practitioners in raising standards relating to patient safety, disseminating best practice and identifying emerging trends and themes across the sector.